microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-12.md

 ## Success Criteria

-1. Make sure you have the file simple-php-app-tar.gz within your `~`
-2. Show the content of the .tar.gz file extracted into your `~`
-3. Make sure you have the packages nginx-core and php7.4-fpm installed
+1. Make sure you have the packages nginx-core and php7.4-fpm installed
-4. Show your Nginx running properly
+2. Show your Nginx running properly

 ## Hint